Lancelotbronner/BevyInspector/README.md

 It's also a database so something like *Jump to Definition* with a Rust definition snippet could easily be implemented.

 ## Planned Features

-### Resources

-This is my next task, populating the resources tab.

 ### Editing the Scene and Components